X

 For reporters and editors working in bureau offices, international organizations and other neutral observers are often invaluable sources of information.
 Matloff worried that, in the event that there is a war in Iraq, those people will be asked to leave.
 “There will be a greater reliance on stringers and freelancers,” she said.
 Menon noted that while in some cases, local reporters are commissioned to do stories considered too dangerous for western journalists, in other circumstances locals have better and greater access in the field.

 The danger of battle zone is inevitable and journalists always feel the pressure of critical situation but they always return to battle zone to cover war.
 Why they do so?
 Anthony Feinstein answered the question in his book “Dangerous Lives War and The Man and Women Who Report It.”
 The journalists who spent on average 15 years by covering war, they always try to unfold the important events.
-Another factor is the person who is related with dangerous job they have a biologically attractiveness about this kinds of job beside this they do not like the routine they prefer something excitement; something difference from the individual.
+Another factor is the person who is related with dangerous job they have a biologically attractiveness about this kinds of job beside this they do not like the nine to five routine they prefer something excitement; something difference from the individual.
 Preliminary data from a recently completed study in Antony’s laboratory demonstrate that final year Canadian journalism students who propose following a career in foreign lands not only have a fundamentally different personality profile from their peers who wish to remain at home, but also possess different cognitive attributes.
 This last point refers to a certain pattern of thinking and approach to problem solving that correlates with well-defined neural networks.
 Rather than collecting information and at evening writing it on computer they chose a hazardous work environment like uncertainty, sometimes it encompasses with giving voice to the victims of war.

 War is journalism is most challenging and stressful environment.
 War makes and breaks numerous journalistic careers; for every star launched, hundreds of other journalists sweat through post-traumatic stress never to return to the profession.
 From the long history of war and journalism, it is much difficult to cover the whole area and aspects of war journalism.
 But from my angles which I covered, I come on this conclusion that in the open democracy practiced world the journalists are comforting the insecure of there life and free flow of information.
 But they dint have the lack of courage.
 Though they know they could loose there life in an intent but they are steel doing there duty by mouthpiece of the sufferers.